TheRealAnonymous008/quartz/content/zshortdump/Tarot Cards.md

 		* Dishonesty or using knowledge to harm others

 ## III - The Empress
+* *Early* : Depicted status, wealth and power.
+Seen as a pragmatic and powerful authority figure who is nonetheless compassionate.
+It is seen in both a positive light -- with the Empress' role as wife to the Emperor, and also a negative light -- in the sense of being associated with the negative aspects of femininity.
+She is thus the Archetypal Mother Figure

+* *Tarot de Marseille*: Associations as Isis.
+Association as the Queen of Heaven, someone who has risen above the world.
+Associations with the throat -- i.e., where concepts are uttered.
+In this sense, she is representative of a Maternal role by actualizing creative energy into something tangible .

+* *Levi*: The Holy Triad.
+Plentitude, Nature.
+Associated with the Woman of the Apocalypse

+* *Golden Dawn*: Beauty, Pleasure, Success, Luxury.
+Sometimes Dissipation.
+Associated with Gaia.
+Has both the positive and negative connotations of femininity -- pleasure, charm beauty; frivolity, changeability, superficiality.

+* *Waite*: Fruitfulness, Action, Initiative.
+Linked to the goddesses Ceres and Persephone.
+Still associated with femininity and motherhood.

 * *Modern*
 	* *Upright*: Fertility, Abundance, Creativity
 	* *Reversal*